chrisbmin/wsb-base/README.md

 Contains everything to setup my Windows Engineer desktop environment.

-> Inpired by [Microsoft/windows-dev-box-setup-scripts](https://github.com/Microsoft/windows-dev-box-setup-scripts) and other repositories using [boxstarter](https://boxstarter.org/) to setup their developer machine.
+> Inpired by [Microsoft/windows-dev-box-setup-scripts](https://github.com/Microsoft/windows-dev-box-setup-scripts) and other repositories to setup their developer machine.

 ## ⚡ One Line Install (Elevated PowerShell Recommended)

-Execute the following command in an elevated PowerShell window to install the PowerShell profile:
+Execute the following command in an elevated PowerShell window to install the Download and Install everything needed:

 ```
 irm "https://github.com/chrisrbmn/wsb-v2/raw/main/setup.ps1" | iex